ARCHER2-HPC/archer2-docs/docs/data-tools/arm-forge.md

 The default queue template file configuration uses the short QoS with the standard time limit of 20 minutes.
 If something different is required, one can edit the settings.
 Alternatively, one can copy the `archer2.qtf` file (to `${HOME/home/work}/.allinea`) and make the relevant changes.
-This new template file can then be specifed in the dialog window.
+This new template file can then be specified in the dialog window.

 There may be a short delay while the sbatch job starts.
 Debugging should then proceed as described in the Allinea documentation.